 Despite the fact that first responders and firefighters, like those battling the current California wildfire, likely experience “secondary trauma” or “compassion fatigue,” combined with RET, PTSD, and depression, they face several barriers when it comes to mental health treatment.

-First, there is a strong stigma among first responders that to seek help for mental and behavioral health issues is to be a failure, or not strong enough.
+First, there is a strong stigma among first responders that to seek help for mental health conditions and behavioral health issues is to be a failure, or not strong enough.

 In fact, the 2018 SAMHSA periodical, The Dialogue Volume 14 Issue 1, states this: